IonicaBizau/arc-assembler/README.md

             .end
 ```

-Compile the assembly file using:
+Assemble this the assembly file using the assembler command line tool.
+This will generate a executable.

 ```sh
 $ arc-asm -s hello-world.asm -o hello